bvanheukelom/reob/readme.md

 If a wrapped call can only cause persitent updates on their root object.

 Parameters are serialized unless they have a persistence path.
 In that case the persistence path is used and the object is loaded once.

+Todo:

+	redefine what can be configured with the object retriever:

+		1) the key format? (not so important but kind of nice)
+		2) where objectes are retrieved from : mandatory

+		add "isLocal" function to the objectRetriever and write tests for a different kind of key format

+		OR remove getId function and only pass collection name and id to the getObject function (the latter is a good idea anyways)